jeatt/jeatt.github.io/_drafts/getting-started-with-cloudfront.md

 ### Origin Access Identity

+## Cache busting

-## Have some patience
+## Patience

 ## Alternatives

+There are a few other ways to get a CDN up and running.

 ### Fastly

 This looks great.
 Nice website, nice interface.
 One-click integration with DNSimple.
-Minimum charge of $50 a month.
-Bit too rich for my blood.
+And a Minimum charge of $50 a month.
+A good-looking service, but a bit too pricey for my needs.

+### MaxCDN